8thGear-Tech/LegalMoServer/README.md

 The response to these will be a JSON object with the following information:
  - status (string): The status of the request (success or failure).
  - message (string):  A message indicating the success or failure of the password reset process.

+ ## Update profile
+**To update a user's profile, you make a PATCH request to the /api/updateprofile/:userType?_id endpoint.
+The userType attcahed as a parameter explicitly includes one of the following depending on who is signining in; admin, company or lawyer.
+The request body should contain the information the user wants to update**